WeblateOrg/weblate/docs/admin/quick.rst

    All you need to specify here is project name and it's website.

 #.
-Create resource which is the real resource for translating - it points to
+Create component which is the real object for translating - it points to
    Git repository and selects which files to translate.
-See :ref:`resource` for more details.
+See :ref:`component` for more details.

-   The important fields here being resource name, Git repository address and mask for finding translatable files.
+   The important fields here being component name, Git repository address and mask for finding translatable files.
 Weblate supports wide range of formats including Gettext PO files, Android resource strings, OS X string properties, Java properties or Qt Linguist files, see :ref:`formats` for more details.